-Last week, I was giving table-top presentations on Inquiry Maths at a cross-phase conference.
-During one of the presentations, a primary teacher exclaimed that she wished she had had the opportunity to learn maths through inquiry as her lessons would have been less threatening than they were.
+Last week, I was giving table-top presentations on Inquiry Maths at a cross-phase conference at the University of Brighton (UK).
+During one of the presentations, a primary teacher exclaimed that she wished she had had the opportunity to learn mathematics through inquiry as her lessons would have been less threatening than they were.
 “It’s an excellent way to learn because there’s no right and wrong in inquiry,” she asserted.

 Instead, inquiry encourages students to pose questions and direct and monitor the learning process.
 There are no right or wrong answers in this.
 Although some questions might be more sophisticated and some decisions on how to develop the inquiry might lead to more productive pathways, all questions and decisions can provide opportunities to learn.

 Nevertheless, it is incorrect to say there is no right and wrong in inquiry lessons.
 The inquiry classroom is not the relativistic, knowledge-free zone often portrayed by traditionalists.
 Such a caricature serves a simplistic idea of education that says if the teacher is developing ‘skills’, then she cannot also be imparting ‘knowledge’.
 Indeed, in the inquiry classroom there is more right and wrong than in traditional classrooms.